Skip to main content

 }

 This is okay when we have only one HTTP request, let’s say we have multiple HTTP calls from a method and need to mock each of them.
-The above mock will return the last payload and the response would be the same for each request.
+The above mock will return the last payload and the response will be the same for each request.

 Let's separate making HTTP calls to make it easier.